 Day 2: Breakfast.
 Setting off northwards from Kara-Suu to the Kara-Suu Gorge, along the banks of the Kara-Suu River, crossing by wooden bridges as necessary.
 The gorge becomes rather narrow and the slopes are covered with a beautiful silver fir forest.
 Further on the track passes below a waterfall and then climbs over a small pass to Kara-Suu Lake (1,800 m, 17 km, 4 hours).

 Day 3: Breakfast, then continue the trek along the Kara-Suu river where the slopes of the mountains are covered with silver fir forests.
 The stony road winds through inhabited jailoos (mountain pastures) where you stop for lunch below the Makmal Pass.
 After lunch you cross the Makmal Pass (2700m), and descend into the Kojo-Ata River valley and on to Sary-Chelek Lake where you will have dinner and camp overnight in tents.

-Attention:above description is given for horseback riding is 4 days!
+Attention:above description is given for trekking is 5 days!

 Date & Prices

 *Price include: prices are set per person and include guide and cook services, meals during tour, horse rent, accommodation B&B and supper in Kara-Suu village, entrance fee to Sary-Chelek state reserve.

 * Price does NOT include: overnights in Bishkek; transport from Bishkek to Kara-Suu village, the return journey from Kara-Suu to Bishkek and meals underway;